top of page

 Logo Casa Loltún

-• Acanceh is a small town slightly south of Mérida with Mayan archaeological sites.
+• Acanceh – A small town south of Mérida with multiple pyramid structures and a real local atmosphere.

-• Chichén Itzá is one of the Seven New Wonders of the World and the most visited attraction.
+• Chichén Itzá – One of the New Seven Wonders of the World and Mexico’s most visited ruins.
+Known for the Pyramid of Kukulcán and incredible equinox light phenomena.

 Logo Casa Loltún